revitalk/mmp460/wordpress/_posts/2017-08-13-custom-templates.md

 categories: wordpress
 title: Custom Page templates
 ---
-Some of the pages may require a diffrent layout than the one prescribe in page.php.
+Some of the pages may require a diffrent layout than the one prescribed in page.php.
 You can create custom templates for individual pages easily by:

 - Duplicate page.php
 - Rename it page-yourname.php  (for example page-roots.php)